khaledrezgui/Orion-soen341projectW2024/README.md

 # How to run the app
 First of all, make sure you have [Node](https://nodejs.org/en) installed into your system.

-After cloning the repos, open terminal and enter the "car_rental_all" which is inside the "frontend" repos.
+After cloning the repos, open terminal and enter the "car_rental_app" which is inside the "frontend" repos.
 ```
 cd frontend
 cd car_rental_app